God Eater: God Arc

 However, not everyone can wield the God Arc, as each of them are connected to a specific God Eater.
 Also, if a God Eater touches someone else's God Arc apart from their own, they will get "devoured" and killed, or in a rare case, turns them into an Aragami.

 God Eater

-God Eaters are individuals capable of wielding the God Arc to fight the Aragami, and serving as Fenrir's main line of defense.
-Chosen through a series of aptitude test, the selected subjects are then painfully equipped with a bracelet containing the Bias Factor, a substance that determines what the Aragami should and should not "eat", as well as protecting them from getting devoured by their assigned God Arc.
+God Eaters are individuals capable of wielding the God Arcs to fight the Aragami, and serving as Fenrir's main line of defense.
+Chosen through a series of aptitude tests, the selected subjects are then painfully equipped with a bracelet containing the Bias Factor, a substance that determines what the Aragami should and should not "eat", as well as protecting them from getting devoured by their assigned God Arc.
 The bracelet also grants super-strength and enhanced speed.

 If the bracelet is damaged and/or removed, the invading Oracle Cells from the God Arcs will gradually mutate the God Eater into an Aragami.
 If this happens, they can only be killed by their own God Arcs.

 Related media

 God Eater, the anime adaptation created by Ufotable, was aired on July 12, 2015 and later added by Netflix to its lineup the following year in July.

-In the popular game Geometry Dash, a player known as "Knobbelboy" created a level titled "God Eater" which caused legal issues with Bandai Namco.
-The issues resulted in Knobbelboy being forced to take down the level, but he later reuploaded it under the name "Astral Divinity", which was entirely missing one of the parts in the original level.